About early signs of autism

 If young children are autistic, they might:

-- have intense interests in certain objects or toys – for example, play mostly with cars or dolls
+- have intense or special interests in certain objects or toys – for example, they might play mostly with cars or dolls

-- have repetitive behaviours – for example, they might spin the wheels of a toy car or pram repeatedly, or take the clothes on and off a doll repeatedly
+- behave in repetitive ways – for example, they might spin the wheels of a toy car or pram repeatedly, or take the clothes on and off a doll repeatedly

 - interact with toys and objects in unexpected ways – for example, they might enjoy lining up objects or putting toys into piles

-- be very interested in certain activities and get upset if they can’t do that activity – for example, watching the same TV show over and over.
+- be very interested in certain activities and get upset if they can’t do these activities – for example, they might watch the same TV show over and over.

 Routines

-If young children are autistic, they might be easily upset by change and prefer routines.
+If young children are autistic, they might prefer routines and be easily upset by change.
 For example, they might need to follow the same route to child care or a grandparent’s house all the time.

 Repetitive movements